USINDOPACOM commander strengthens U.S.-India defense ties during visit

 |0

-This work, USINDOPACOM commander strengthens U.S.-India defense ties during visit [Image 3 of 3], by SSG Angel Heraldez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USINDOPACOM commander strengthens U.S.-India defense ties during visit, by SSG Angel Heraldez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.